jiaweiliu92/jiaweiliu92.github.io/_pages/about.md

 - IEEE Transactions on Circuits and Systems for Video Technology
 - IEEE Transactions on Industrial Informatics
 - IEEE Transactions on Computational Social Systems
+- IEEE Transactions on Automation Science and Engineering
 - IEEE Transactions on Consumer Electronics
 - ACM Transactions on Data Science
 - ACM Transactions on Multimedia Computing Communications and Applications